What should I know about the rights of a renter during a foreclosure?

 What is the Protecting Tenants at Foreclosure Act (PTFA)?

 The law applies to all foreclosures on all residential properties.
-This includes traditional one-unit single family homes and multi-unit properties.
+This includes traditional one-unit single-family homes and multi-unit properties.
 The PTFA also extends extra protections for tenants with Section 8 vouchers.

 Tenants who have leases are protected as long as they are tenants at the time the foreclosure occurs.
 This includes month-to-month leases or leases terminable at will.